Carol (film): Accolades

 The New York Film Critics Circle awarded Carol Best Film, Best Director, Best Cinematography, and Best Screenplay.
 The film won Best Music from the Los Angeles Film Critics Association and was runner-up for Best Director, Best Cinematography, and Best Production Design.
 The National Society of Film Critics awarded Haynes Best Director and Lachman Best Cinematography.
 Haynes and Lachman also received the Boston Society of Film Critics Award for Best Director and Best Cinematography.
 Lachman won the London Film Critics' Circle Technical Achievement Award.
 Carol won five Dorian Awards, including Film of the Year, Director of the Year, Performance of the Year – Actress (Blanchett), LGBTQ Film of the Year and Screenplay of the Year.
 It was awarded the GLAAD Media Award for Outstanding Film – Wide Release.
 The Frankfurt Book Fair named Carol the Best International Literary Adaptation.
 The American Film Institute selected Carol as one of its ten Movies of the Year.
 The AFI Awards jury rationale read:

 In March 2016, the British Film Institute named Carol the best LGBT film of all time, according to over one hundred film experts in a poll encompassing over 80 years of cinema.
-In a 2016 BBC poll of 177 critics from 36 countries, Carol was voted the 69th-best film of the 21st century.
+In a 2016 BBC poll of 177 critics from 36 countries, it was voted the 69th-best film of the 21st century.
 In November 2019, The New York Times named it one of the favorite films of the 2010s, with critic A. O. Scott remarking, "It keeps taking me by surprise."
+In June 2025, Carol ranked Number 72 in a poll of the best 100 movies of the 21st Century by The New York Times; and Number 155 by its readers.
+In July 2025, it ranked Number 14 on Rolling Stone's list of "The 100 Best Movies of the 21st Century."